SecureAIAutonomyLab/python-package/arc_gpu_node_guide.md

 ~/miniconda3/bin/conda init bash && \
 exec bash

-# Need to run these everytime you set up a new environment
+# Need to run this everytime you log in, unelss you add the export to your ~./bashrc
 # Important to avoid exceeding disk quota
 export CONDA_PKGS_DIRS=/work/zwe996/.conda/pkgs && \
 mkdir -p /work/zwe996/.conda/pkgs